kazabooboo/gizra.com/app/_posts/2015-09-01-web-components-and-polymer.md

 Back in the early days (90s) of web development when building a web page we had a limiting set of elements to use.
 It was pretty simple and straight forward.
 All You had to do is declare the element and not necessarily write a lot of javaScript code to build a web application.

-Let's overview an example of an existing HTML element We all know that all ready poses the power of encapsulation the `<input/>`:
+Let's overview an existing HTML element we are all familiar with that all ready poses the power of encapsulation the `<input/>`:

 ------